 The process of pollination includes the following steps:

 - Shedding of pollen grains onto the platform of stigma.

-- On favourable conditions, pollen grains germinate and forms a germ tube refers as “Pollen tube”.
+- On favourable conditions, pollen grains germinate and form a germ tube or pollen tube.

-- The pollen tube then moves downwards from the stigma to the pistil, along with the sperm cells.
+- Then, the pollen tube moves downwards from the stigma to the pistil, along with the sperm cells.

-- The pollen tube comes in contact with the wall of embryo sac and penetrates it.
+- The pollen tube comes in contact with the wall of the embryo sac and penetrates it.